 Physics Objective (Multiple Choice) General Knowledge & General Science Questions & Answers for SSC-CGL, UPPSC, NDA, CDS and all one day examinations of India.
 These questions are part of GKToday’s 35000+ MCQs Bank Course in GKToday Android App

-1. Which among the following lens is used to correct Presbyopia?
+1. Which among the following kinds of lenses are used to treat Astigmatism?

 Show Answer